The Role of a Litigation Paralegal Before, During, and After Trial

 Litigation Paralegals help identify issues for appeal by gathering and organizing documents for a record on appeal, indexing cases for a table of authorities, assisting in the research and drafting of appellate documents, and filing documents with the court.

 If you think a Litigation Paralegal career is right for you, you will need to obtain proper training.
-Fremont College is one of only 28 ABA-approved Paralegal schools in California.
-When you enroll in the Paralegal program at Fremont College, you will get the chance to conduct actual legal research and get the real-world legal training you need to pursue a career as a Litigation Paralegal.
+Fremont University is one of only 28 ABA-approved Paralegal schools in California.
+When you enroll in the Paralegal program at Fremont University, you will get the chance to conduct actual legal research and get the real-world legal training you need to pursue a career as a Litigation Paralegal.
 In addition, you can earn a Paralegal Studies degree in just 15 months.
-Don’t wait any longer – apply for the Paralegal program at Fremont College today to begin your exciting career as a Litigation Paralegal!
+Don’t wait any longer – apply for the Paralegal program at Fremont University today to begin your exciting career as a Litigation Paralegal!

 Paralegals may not provide legal services directly to the public, except as permitted by law.